ArweaveTeam/vartex/README.md

 ### Requirements

-- Docker
+- Docker Compose (comes with Cassandra image)
-- Docker Compose
+- 1TB or more free disk space for persistent volume

 ### Running